John Grigg: Political career

 A liberal Tory, and later a supporter of the Anti-Apartheid Movement, Grigg sought election to the House of Commons.
 He stood for election for the recently created Oldham West at the 1951 general election, but was defeated by the sitting member Leslie Hale.
 Grigg contested the seat again in the 1955 general election but was similarly unsuccessful.
 With his father's death in December 1955, Grigg inherited the title of Baron Altrincham, which seemingly ended any hope of his being able to stand again as a candidate.
 Nonetheless, Grigg refused to apply for a writ of summons to exercise his right to a seat in the House of Lords.

 When Tony Benn (the Viscount Stansgate) succeeded in obtaining passage of the Peerage Act, Grigg was the second person (after Benn himself) to take advantage of the new law and disclaim his peerage.
-In 1997, he wrote that he was "entirely opposed to hereditary seats in Parliament" and added that at that time in 1963 he "felt honour-bound to disclaim, though it was a bore to have to change my name again".
+In 1997, he wrote that he was "entirely opposed to hereditary seats in Parliament" and added that in 1963 he "felt honour-bound to disclaim, though it was a bore to have to change my name again".
 Grigg never achieved his ambition of election to the House of Commons.
 In 1963, he was publicly rejected by the Conservatives and passed over for being chosen as Tory candidate for Morecambe and Lonsdale.
 In the 1990s Grigg told Ben Pimlott that this was because of his views on the Royal Family being viewed with disdain by the Tories.
 Grigg left the Conservative Party for the SDP in 1982.